2023 Contest Categories

 Old-time music is not just “old.”
 It is a uniquely American music derived mostly from the traditional musical melodies and rhythms of Europe, Africa & Native cultures and the interesting ways in which they combined and developed.
 While it is now played everywhere in the United States, it originated primarily in rural southeastern America at a time when the only way to hear or learn music was from a musician within hearing distance.
 It quickly spread beyond the southeast, giving us the wide variety of old-time music traditions that we have throughout the country.

 Styles such as bluegrass and country music developed from these roots only after the rise of the recording and broadcast industries.
 At the Old-time Fiddlers’ Festival we try to avoid these derivative styles by insisting that all contestants play or sing music in a style and with instrumentation appropriate for the tradition.
-Other types of music such as “Progressive” Avant-garde acoustic music, Irish, Modern Contra, Mexican, and Jazz, to name only a few, are certainly equally compelling but are not what we mean by “old-time music.”
+Other types of music such as “Progressive” Avant-garde acoustic music, Irish, Modern Contra, Mariachi, and Jazz, to name only a few, are certainly equally compelling but are not what we mean by “American old-time music.”

 Tunes and songs squarely within the tradition will be given the most weight in the “Authenticity of Style” judging category.
 Tunes that do not meet our definition and that have made it to the Competition Stage in prior years – for example, Orange Blossom Special (written in 1938) or Ashokan Farewell (written in 1982) – will no longer be considered eligible.